manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Deleting_documents.md

 Also, [bulk deletion](../Data_creation_and_modification/Deleting_documents.md#Bulk-deletion) is available to delete multiple documents.

-Deletion of documents can be accomplished via both SQL and HTTP interfaces.
+Deletion of documents can be accomplished via both SQL and JSON interfaces.

 For SQL, the response for a successful operation will indicate the number of rows deleted.